lucasmoten/ods19/docs/home.md

 + changeToken: `65eea405306ed436d18b8b1c0b0b2cd3` (string) -  A hash of the permissions's unique identifier and last modification date and time.
 + objectId: `11e5e4867a6e3d8389020242ac110002` (string) -  The unique identifier of the object that this permission is associated with.
 + grantee: `CN=test tester10,OU=People,OU=DAE,OU=chimera,O=U.S. Government,C=US` (string) -  The user for whom this permission is granted to
++ allowCreate: true (boolean) -  Indicates whether the grantee can create child objects under the referenced object of this permission.
++ allowRead: true (boolean) -  Indicates whether the grantee can view the object referenced by this permission.
++ allowUpdate: true (boolean) -  Indicates whether the grantee can modify the object referenced by this permission.
++ allowDelete: true (boolean) -  Indicates whether the grantee can delete the object referenced by this permission.
++ allowShare: true (boolean) -  Indicates whether the grantee can reshare the object referenced by this permission.
++ explicitShare: false (boolean) - Indicates whether this permission was explicitly created by a call to add the grant, or if it was inherited from the parent object for which a child was made or propagated creation on an existing object.

+## PermissionCreate (object)

++ grantee: `CN=test tester10,OU=People,OU=DAE,OU=chimera,O=U.S. Government,C=US` (string) -  The user for whom this permission is granted to
 + allowCreate: false (boolean) -  Indicates whether the grantee can create child objects under the referenced object of this permission.
 + allowRead: true (boolean) -  Indicates whether the grantee can view the object referenced by this permission.
 + allowUpdate: false (boolean) -  Indicates whether the grantee can modify the object referenced by this permission.
 + allowDelete: false (boolean) -  Indicates whether the grantee can delete the object referenced by this permission.
 + allowShare: false (boolean) -  Indicates whether the grantee can reshare the object referenced by this permission.
-+ explicitShare: false (boolean) - Indicates whether this permission was explicitly created by a call to add the grant, or if it was inherited from the parent object for which a child was made or propagated creation on an existing object.

 ## Property (object)